noxer/gops/README.md

 ## Installation
 There are two approaches of getting GoPS: Using a release or building it from source.

 GoPS relies on modded fonts (namely powerline-fonts) to display some of the symbols.
-Make sure to install it and activate it for your terminal: <https://github.com/powerline/fonts#installation>
+Make sure to install them and activate one of them in your terminal: <https://github.com/powerline/fonts#installation>

 ### Using a release
 - Click on ["release"](https://github.com/noxer/gops/releases) and download the newest binary for your OS.